kylestanley1313/ffa-p1/data-analysis/README.md

 After inspecting plots, choose a value for smoothing parameter and, within `analysis-id.yml`, set `alpha` to that value.
 In our analysis, we set `alpha` to 30.

-6. To generate the scree plot used to choose the number of factors `K`:
+6. To generate data for the scree plot used to choose the number of factors `K`:

 ```
 KMAX='15'  # The scree plot will go up to this number of factors